ptranquil/namaste-react/NOTES/13-Time-for-test.md

     - Command: npx create-jest
     - Install jest environment js-dom (which provide a browser like environment to jest to run test cases and provides all capability of browser)
         Command: npm i --save-dev jest-environment-jsdom

+# Writing test cases
+    - For that we need to install @babel/preset-react as parcel is a transpiler it helps to conver our code from one form into another
+    - the preset/react library helps testing library to conver jsx code to html so that it cam ready properly

+Steps to setting up the testing in our App
+    - Installed the react testing library
+    - Installed jest
+    - Installed the babel dependencies (Parcel uses babel BTS)
+    - Configure babel
+    - Configure parcel config file (.parcelrc) to disable default babel transpilation and use our own file (babel.config.js)
+    - jest congiguration
+    - Install jsdom library
+    - Install @babel/preset-react to make jsx work in test cases
+    - Include @babel/preset-react inside babel config
+    - Include @testing-library/jest-dom